apognu/tuigreet/README.md

 The default configuration tends to be as minimal as possible, visually speaking, only showing the authentication prompts and some minor information in the status bar.
 You may print your system's `/etc/issue` at the top of the prompt with `--issue` and the current date and time with `--time`.
 You may include a custom one-line greeting message instead of `/etc/issue` with `--greeting`.

 The initial prompt container will be 80 column wide.
 You may change this with `--width` in case you need more space (for example, to account for large PAM challenge messages).
 Please refer to usage information (`--help`) for more customizaton options.
+Various padding settings are availble through the `*-padding` options.

+You can instruct `tuigreet` to remember the last username that successfully opened a session with the `--remember` option (that way, the username field will be pre-filled).
+Similarly, the command and session configuration can be retained between runs with the `--remember-session` option (when using this, the `--cmd` value is overridden by manual selections).

 You may change the command that will be executed after opening a session by hitting `F2` and amending the command.
 Alternatively, you can list the system-declared sessions (or custom ones) by hitting `F3`.
+Power options are available through `F12`.

 ## Install